 - You’re looking for reintegration and community support options

-You’ll find a caring and compassionate team of women who want to support you in your recovery when you contact our Women’s Recovery staff.
-We are a trauma-integrated substance abuse treatment program, committed to helping women in their desire to heal from trauma and mental health conditions that have led to substance abuse.
+When you contact our Women’s Recovery staff, you’ll find a caring and compassionate team of women who want to support you in your recovery.
+We are a trauma-integrated substance abuse treatment program committed to helping women in their desire to heal from trauma and mental health conditions that have led to substance abuse.
 We use evidence-based therapies to assist you in your recovery goals.
-To learn more about our empowering women’s treatment programs, or to ask us, “What is an IOP?” contact Women’s Recovery today at 833.754.0554.